-- (i) Whether the teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - (ii) Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived. - (iii)The baccalaureate degree major of the teacher and any other graduate certification degree held by the teacher, and the field of discipline of the certification or degree. - (iv)Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+- 1. Whether the teacher has met State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - 2.
+Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waved. - 3.
+The baccalaureate degree major of the teacher and any other graduate certification degree held by the teacher, and the field of discipline of the certification or degree.

+4. Whether the child is provided services by paraprofessionals and, if so, their qualifications.